solo-io/gloo/docs/content/guides/traffic_management/destination_types/aws_lambda/_index.md

 ## About

-Gloo Edge enables you to route traffic requests directly to your AWS Lambda functions.
-To also use Gloo Edge in place of your AWS ALB or AWS API Gateway, you can configure the `unwrapAsAlb` or `unwrapAsApiGateway` setting (Gloo Edge Enterprise only, version 1.12.0 or later) in the [AWS `destinationSpec`]({{% versioned_link_path fromRoot="/reference/api/github.com/solo-io/gloo/projects/gloo/api/v1/options/aws/aws.proto.sk/" %}}) of the route to your Lambda upstream.
-These settings allow Gloo Edge to manipulate a response from an upstream Lambda in the same way as an AWS ALB or AWS API Gateway.
+Gloo Gateway enables you to route traffic requests directly to your AWS Lambda functions.
+To also use Gloo Gateway in place of your AWS ALB or AWS API Gateway, you can configure the `unwrapAsAlb` or `unwrapAsApiGateway` setting (Gloo Gateway Enterprise only, version 1.12.0 or later) in the [AWS `destinationSpec`]({{% versioned_link_path fromRoot="/reference/api/github.com/solo-io/gloo/projects/gloo/api/v1/options/aws/aws.proto.sk/" %}}) of the route to your Lambda upstream.
+These settings allow Gloo Gateway to manipulate a response from an upstream Lambda in the same way as an AWS ALB or AWS API Gateway.

 For more information, see the AWS Lambda documentation on [configuring Lambda functions as targets](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/lambda-functions.html).